Lucianosc/aru-swap/packages/hooks/v4-template/README.md

 - ✅ Deployed to Ethereum Sepolia testnet
 - ✅ Created deployment scripts for easy replication

+## ❌ Problems

+- Not enough examples of patterns used in the hooks regarding the tokenManager (settle, take, sync etc..)
+- Issues with approvals and understanding which contract is doing calls to the cctp contract
+- Hard to debug uniswap v4 errors.. (getting NotSettledError and not understanding why)
+- Circle CCTP contract lacks, function `depositForBurnFrom` that would allow to transfer money from the EOA directly

 ## 🛠️ Technical Components

 1. **Smart Contracts**